Skip to main content

 5 mentions Positive Neutral Negative

-• “There are a lot of blurry and confused moments in the series as well, when in trying to build suspense they obfuscate too much, and the branching dialogue does cut out a lot of important lore for no real gameplay gain, so a redesign of it would have been nice.”
+• “There are a lot of blurry and confused moments in the series as well, when in trying to build suspense they obfuscate too much, and the branching dialogue cuts out a lot of important lore for no real gameplay gain, so a redesign of it would have been nice.”

 • “When it comes to gameplay, the choice options are a bit craftier in this one, actually forcing you to think before acting rather than going for the more obvious correct answer.”